PsychoTropical Research (PTR)

 Welcome to ‘PsychoTropical’ which has been my website for 25 years.

-I am Dr Ken Gillman, a retired practicing psychiatrist who does research and has published many scientific papers in the field of neuro-pharmacology [link].
-I am an internationally acknowledged authority on Serotonin Toxicity (ST), aka Serotonin Syndrome (SS), and also an expert on Neuroleptic Malignant Syndrome (NMS), MAOIs and drug adverse reactions and interactions, especially those relating to MAOIs, TCAs, SSRIs and SNRIs.
+I am Dr Ken Gillman, a retired psychiatrist and clinical neuro-pharmacologist who does research and has published many scientific review papers in the field of neuro-pharmacology — see ‘Publications’.
+I am an internationally acknowledged authority on Serotonin Toxicity (ST), aka Serotonin Syndrome (SS), and an internationally acknowledged expert on MAOIs, and drug adverse reactions and interactions, especially those relating to MAOIs, TCAs, SSRIs and SNRIs.

 I live in tropical north Queensland, Australia: hence the web site name ‘PsychoTropical‘ (psychotropic: a drug that effects the brain).

 Everyone reading this can help to promote those goals by spreading the word via whatever Apps you use, and we have further integrated more of those Apps into the website, so they are just a click away.

 Those who are financially comfortable may also consider a monetary donation, to recognize the value of Dr Gillman’s information and expert analysis, and to help with the various significant costs associated with running the website and associated activities.

 Because of my disability (which forced my early retirement from clinical work with patients), explaining things through Skype (or similar VoIP platform) is both better and easier for me.
 Such consultations are in no way conditional on having donated.

 Patients who demand MAOI treatment from doctors will be the most influential factor encouraging doctors to learn about them and prescribe them — and suggest your specialist joins the [MAOI group].